CDC Prevalence Update FAQ

 We know there is an increase in the number of people with autism, but the reasons for some of the increases are unknown.
 That is why increased research into the causes of autism is so critical.
 We do know some factors that have contributed include the increased awareness of autism symptoms and screening as well as the diagnostic changes and data collection approach.

 8. Do the results reflect an increase in early screenings?

 The new report demonstrates real progress in early screening and diagnosis, the result of more than a decade of awareness and advocacy work by Autism Speaks and other organizations.
-The number of children who had a developmental screening by age 3 increased from 74 percent to 84 percent, a sign of potential progress toward earlier and more consistent screening by healthcare providers.

 9. What is the difference in prevalence rates between black, white and Hispanic children?